 Hours are reported each month through the 8th and payday is the 18th of every month or the business day closest to the 18th.
-Student employees are paid through direct deposit of funds to either a savings or checking account at the financial institution of their choice.
 Payment of wages requires a completed electronic timesheet.
 Timesheets must be completed by the student and approved by the supervisor to be considered completed.
 If your timesheet is checked and the hours are not reported properly for each day you will be asked to correct it.